Seahorse

 Species vary in size and appearance.

-The smallest is Denise hippocampus (Hippocampus Denise).
-In fact, its size ranges from 0.8 to 2 centimetres long.
+The smallest is Denise’s hippocampus (Hippocampus Denise).
+Its size ranges from 0.8 to 2 centimeters long.

 Among the largest species is the pot-bellied seahorse (Hippocampus abdominalis), with a length of up to 35 centimetres.